dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 Pure PBR Compatible
    The asset is meets the `PBR standard <https://www.blenderkit.com/docs/pure-pbr-assetes>`__.
-   This means only image textures are used with no procedural textures and no color correction, only PBR shaders are used.
+   This means only image textures are used with no procedural textures, no color correction, and only PBR shaders are used.

 .. _bpy.data.materials.blenderkit.uv:

 Needs UV
-   Requires an UV set.
+   Requires a UV set.

 .. _bpy.data.materials.blenderkit.animated: